bookbottles/showcase/README.md

 Please begin by forking this repo to your own Github account.
 You'll push changes to your own repo and we'll review from there.

-Grunt, npm, and bower are required.
+You will need to have npm installed.
 Clone the repository locally and run `npm install`.
-You can then run `npm start` to start the default grunt task.
+You can then run `npm start` to start the default gulp task.
 This is a build task which you can keep running during development.
-If everything worked, you should be able to open the app at [localhost:3444](http://localhost:3444).
+If everything worked, your browser will automatically open the app at [localhost:3444](localhost:3444).

 I've setup the structure of the application already for you.
 Your work should happen in the `src` folder.
 The app has two states right now, each with a template just to get you started.
-Feel free to discard those completely if you wish.
+The signup module has an example controller and service scaffolded as well.

+[Browserify](http://browserify.org/) is used in this project to create the final javascript bundle.
+If you want to include additional npm dependencies, make sure to use `require`.

 ### The Task